Mon 18 Nov 2024 09:30-16:30

 • What are the key messages that you need to know to protect patients and deliver effective care

-• Exploring the Mental Health Capacity Act 2005 and what this means for ReSPECT planning
+• Exploring the Mental Capacity Act 2005 (the MCA) and what this means for ReSPECT planning

 • Advance Decisions to Refuse Treatment: practice examples